EXPERIENCE MAORI CULTURE IN WAITANGI

 Realm of Tāne

 Experience and immerse yourself in the local flora and fauna that inhabit the Treaty Grounds.
-There are many information panels situated along the path to help you identify the plants and birds along the way.
+Information panels are situated along the path to help you identify the plants and birds along the way.

 Hāngi and Concert

 End your day with Waitangi's Hāngi and Concert experience.
-Enjoy the evening with authentic Maori performance and a traditional Hāngi dinner that's cooked in an earth oven.
-Maori cuisine and culture at its finest!
+Enjoy the evening with authentic Maori performance and a traditional Hāngi dinner cooked in an earth oven.